rodolfocaldeira/socialgar.com/readme.md

 ## Log

+### 2013-05-18

+Updated the tracking code on the 404 page http://analytics.blogspot.com/2006/09/tip-tracking-404-pages.html

+### 2013-05-17

+Updated 404 paths.
+They are now absolute instead of relative.
+Updated the .htaccess created by the deploy file.

 ### 2013-05-13

 After almost two years of waiting this website is finaly going to see the light of the day.